cloudnativebasel/.github/profile/README.md

 ## Typically Basel 🇨🇭

-Cloud Native Basel is a community centered around the city of Basel and its surroundings.
+[EN] Cloud Native Basel is a community centered around the city of Basel and its surroundings.
 We value the contributions of everyone on their cloud native journey and believe in building a deep understanding together.
 Our aim is to foster a local community that stays connected with the latest trends and developments, while tailoring our activities to meet the needs of our members.
 We strive to create a collaborative environment where we can support and learn from one another, ultimately building a strong foundation for cloud native innovation in our local area.

+[DE] Cloud Native Basel ist eine Community mit Fokus auf die Stadt Basel und Umgebung.
+Wir schätzen den Beitrag aller Teilnehmer auf ihrem _Cloud Native_-Weg und glauben daran, gemeinsam ein tiefgreifendes Verständnis aufzubauen.
+Unser Ziel ist es, eine lokale Community zu fördern, die mit den neuesten Trends und Entwicklungen verbunden bleibt und unsere Aktivitäten an die Bedürfnisse unserer Mitglieder anpasst.
+Wir streben nach einem freundlichen Umfeld, in der wir uns gegenseitig unterstützen und voneinander lernen können.
+Letztendlich wollen wir eine solide Grundlage für _Cloud Native_-Innovationen in unserer Region schaffen.

 ## Resources